rosedu/workshop-docker/README.md

 Change the above command to mount the `better-website` directory instead.
 See what has changed.

-Add an additional mount point to the above command to mount the `nginx-confs/nginx.conf` file as the nginx configuration file fount at `/etc/nginx/nginx.conf`.
+Add an additional mount point to the above command to mount the `nginx-confs/nginx.conf` file as the Nginx configuration file fount at `/etc/nginx/nginx.conf`.

 #### Build Program With GCC13